-- All projects entered in the Housing, General Construction and Infrastructure Categories must be located in Northern Ireland.
+- All projects entered other than GB & Republic of Ireland entries must be located in Northern Ireland.

 - All members of the Construction Employers Federation can enter the Awards.
 This includes Full, Associate and Affiliate members.